Documentation

 Map Controls

-• Zoom: Zoom controls at the bottom-right, or pinch/scroll
+• Zoom: Zoom controls on the map, or pinch/scroll

 • Auto-fit: On page load, the map automatically zooms to fit all vehicles with known locations